glassBead-tc/glassBead-001-atris/README.md

 2. From the audius-langtool directory, run `yarn install`
 3. From the command line, run `cd backend && yarn start`

+## Current Issues

+- API connectivity problems: The agent is unable to successfully connect to the Audius API.
+- Error handling: There are issues with processing API responses and handling errors.
+- Query processing: The agent is failing to select appropriate APIs for user queries.

 ## Next Steps

+- Debug and fix API connectivity issues.
-- Continue to improve error handling for failed queries and API responses.
+- Improve error handling for failed queries and API responses.
+- Fix the API selection process in the `select_api.ts` file.
+- Implement proper response parsing for successful API calls.
+- Continue to refine the query interpretation and response generation.
 - Implement user input handling for dynamic queries.
-- Add more detailed information in the formatted output when appropriate.
 - Develop the Next.js UI for a user-friendly interface.
 - Implement caching mechanisms for frequently requested data.
 - Address the deprecation warning for the `punycode` module.